-13. To qualify as an “assembly”, there must be a gathering of persons with the purpose of expressing themselves collectively.
-Assemblies can be held on publicly or privately-owned property [provided the property is publicly accessible].
+13. To qualify as an “assembly”, there must be an intentional gathering of two or more persons on publicly or privately-owned property (including online or virtual spaces).

-14. The common expressive purpose of those participating in a peaceful assembly may, for example, entail conveying a collective position on a particular issue.
+14. The purpose of those participating in a peaceful assembly may, for example, entail conveying a collective position on a particular issue.
 It can also entail asserting group solidarity or identity.
 Assemblies may, in addition to having such an expressive purpose, also serve other goals and still be protected by article 21.
-While commercial gatherings would not generally fall within the scope of what is protected by article 21, they are covered to the extent that they have an expressive purpose.
+Assemblies may, for example, be political, religious, cultural, commemorative, celebratory, recreational, sporting or commercial (or a combination of these).
+While commercial gatherings would not generally fall within the scope of what is protected by article 21, they are protected to the extent that they have an expressive purpose.

 15. While the notion of an assembly implies that there will be more than one participant in the gathering, a single protester enjoys comparable protections under the Covenant, for example under article 19.
-Moreover, although the exercise of the right of peaceful assembly is normally understood to pertain to the physical gathering of persons, comparable human rights protections also apply to acts of collective expression through digital means, for example online.
+Moreover, although the exercise of the right of peaceful assembly is normally understood to pertain to the physical gathering of persons, human rights protections also apply to acts of collective expression through digital means, for example online.
 At the same time, the fact that people can communicate online should not be used as a ground for restrictions on in-person assemblies .

-16. Peaceful assemblies are often organized well in advance, allowing enough time for the organisers to notify the authorities to make the necessary preparations.
+16. Peaceful assemblies are often organized well in advance, allowing enough time for the organisers to notify the authorities to make the necessary preparations, as this is the sole purpose of notification.
 However, spontaneous assemblies, as direct responses to current events that do not allow enough time to provide such notification, whether coordinated or not, are also protected by article 21.
-Counter-assemblies occur when one peaceful assembly takes place to express opposition to another peaceful assembly.
+Counter-assemblies occur when one peaceful assembly takes place to express opposition to another peaceful assembly and are often themselves spontaneous.
 Both of these assemblies fall within the scope of the protection of article 21.

 17. A “peaceful” assembly stands in contradistinction to one that is violent (or is deemed to be violent, because of the incitement or intention of violence, or because violence is imminent).
 The terms “peaceful” and “non-violent” are thus used interchangeably in this context.
 The right of peaceful assembly may by definition not be exercised in a violent way.
 “Violence” in this context typically entails the use by participants of physical force that is likely to result in injury or death, or serious damage to property.
 Mere disruption of vehicular or pedestrian movement or daily activities does not amount to violence.

 18. If an assembly is peaceful, the fact that not all the domestic legal requirements pertaining to the assembly have been met by the organisers or participants does not, on its own, place the participants outside the scope of the protection of article 21.
-Civil disobedience or direct-action campaigns are in principle covered by article 21, provided they are non-violent.
+Civil disobedience or direct-action campaigns are also protected by article 21, provided they are non-violent.

 19. A violent assembly is one that is characterized by [widespread and serious] violence [, and is sometimes referred to as a riot].
 There is not always a clear dividing line between assemblies that are peaceful and those that are violent, but there is a presumption in favour of considering assemblies to be peaceful.
-Moreover, isolated acts of violence by some participants should not be attributed to other participants.
+Moreover, isolated acts of violence by some participants should not be attributed to other organisers and participants.
 Some participants or parts of an assembly may thus be covered by article 21, while others in the same assembly are not.